sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel8/README.md

 Build your environment with JBoss EAP 7.2 cluster on top of n number of RHEL 8.0 VMs where n is decided by the user and all the VMs are added to the backend pool of a Load Balancer on Azure in a few simple steps:
 1. Launch the template by clicking the **Deploy to Azure** button.
-2. Complete the following parameter values and accept the terms and conditions before clicking on the **Purchase** button.
+2. Complete the following parameter values and accept the Terms and Conditions before clicking on the **Purchase** button.

-    - **Subscription** - Choose the appropriate subscription where you would like to deploy.
+    - **Subscription** - Choose the appropriate subscription for deployment.

-    - **Resource Group** - Create a new Resource Group or you can select an existing one.
+    - **Resource Group** - Create a new Resource Group or select an existing one.

-    - **Location** - Choose the appropriate location for your deployment.
+    - **Location** - Choose the appropriate location for deployment.

-    - **Admin Username** - User account name for logging into your RHEL VM.
+    - **Admin Username** - User account name for logging into the RHEL VM.

     - **Authentication Type** - Type of authentication to use on the Virtual Machine.